planetfederal/workshops/workshops/qgis/doc/source/modeller/model.rst

 Multiple outputs
 ----------------

 We have already created a functional model that chains two processes together and provides useful output.
-However, with the exact same inputs, we can add another 'parallel' process to create the equivalent of our **Majority** layer.
+However, with the exact same inputs, we can add another 'parallel' process to create the equivalent of our majority layers.
 Remember that for this layer, we only need to run the **Frequency Analysis** algorithm to calculate the most common raster value in each zone.

 #.
 Create a **Frequency Analysis** process that takes the **Zones** parameter as the vector layer.
 Set the layer output to :kbd:`zonal majority`.